Grove Street station (NJ Transit)

-Grove Street was a New Jersey Transit station in East Orange, Essex County, New Jersey, United States, along the Morris and Essex Line.
+Grove Street was a NJ Transit station in East Orange, Essex County, in the U.S. state of New Jersey, along the Morris & Essex Lines.
 The station was first built in 1901 by the Delaware, Lackawanna and Western Railroad (DL&W), and opened to the public in 1903.
 A second story was added to the eastbound station house after the DL&W elevated the tracks through East Orange in 1922.
-New Jersey Transit discontinued rail service to Grove Street on April 7, 1991.
+NJ Transit discontinued rail service to Grove Street on April 7, 1991.
 The entire station was demolished in 1995.